emory/inc-mm-v4/_posts/casting/2013-09-02-casting-mona-lisa.md

   credit: Leonardo da Vinci's "Mona Lisa"
 ---

 When Leonardo was painting *the Mona Lisa*, art historians have offered numerous theories.
 One of them is that he was trying to capture expressive portraits that he saw in the faces of the people around him — faces that seem to be saying multiple things as they change from one emotion to the next.
 Personally I see a slight sly smirk, especially when viewed in my peripheral vision.
-When discussing this painting, my wife came up with a theory that I found fascinating.
+When discussing this painting, The Estranged[^exwife] came up with a theory that I found fascinating.

 > "She's pregnant, and she hasn't told anyone yet." <cite>Dr. Lundberg</cite>